Steven-matos/pet-allergy-scanner/README.md

 ## Overview

-Pet Allergy Scanner helps pet owners make informed decisions about their pets' food by:
+SniffTest helps pet owners make informed decisions about their pets' food by:

 - **Scanning pet food labels** using OCR technology
 - **Analyzing ingredients** for species-specific safety and allergen information